 If you are someone that strives to have a stylish kitchen, an air fryer will be the way to go!
 I mean, having a glass bowl with a “funny” lid in your kitchen isn’t exactly inspiring.
-And the design of most halogen ovens is pretty basic and non adventurous.
+And the design of most halogen ovens is pretty basic and nonadventurous.
 The air fryer, on the other hand, looks like a space age deep fryer!
 They have much sleeker and sexier (in my opinion anyway) designs.
-If someone sees an air fryer on your kitchen worktop they are far more likely to show interest in it, that’s for sure!
+If someone sees an air fryer on your kitchen worktop, they are far more likely to show interest in it, that’s for sure!

-Yes, halogen ovens have been around for longer, but they have never had the buzz around them that air fryers have.
+Yes, halogen ovens have been around for longer, but they have never had the surrounding buzz that air fryers have.
 This has been made more obvious by the fact that halogen oven makers have even started trying to label them as air fryers to get in on this buzz!
 Looking at the all time Google trends charts for both appliances, it is obvious which one is getting more of the public’s attention.

 Which kitchen appliance would I buy, Air fryer or Halogen oven?

 For me, the halogen oven is too much like a regular oven and doesn’t offer enough over and above that.
 The type of cooking offered is not intense enough to give an “air fried” taste.
-For me, this trumps all of the other factors talked about above.
+For me, this trumps all the other factors talked about above.
 They don’t make enough of a difference to me to warrant moving over to a halogen oven.
-When compared to a full on air fryer, the halogen oven feels like a watered down version for me.
+When compared to a full on air fryer, the halogen oven feels like a watered-down version for me.
 If you want something more inline with a small oven, the halogen oven might be your choice, but this is not the case for me.

 If you disagree with me, I would love to hear all about your opinion in the comments section below.
-Your use case might be totally different than mine!
+Your use case might be totally different from mine!
 At the end of the day, I hope I at least gave you the main factors you need to consider when purchasing one of these kitchen appliances.
-You can then weigh up in your head which works best for you.
+You can then weigh up in your head, which works best for you.